13 Signs That You May Be ‘Bugged’

 #1) Evidence of a break-in, but nothing was stolen

-Even if there is no overt evidence, you notice that something “seems off,” such as furniture or objects slightly moved, closets and drawers are rummaged through, or dusty areas are disturbed.
+Even if there is no overt evidence, you notice something “seems off,” such as furniture or objects slightly moved, closets and drawers rummaged through, or dusty areas disturbed.
 Additionally, you may notice that a new object suddenly appears in your home after the break-in, such as clocks, signage, picture frames, tissue boxes, lamps, and radios.

 #2) Wall fixtures have shifted slightly